tlaplus/foundation/content/_index.md

 See the [TLA+ Foundation Charter](https://cdn.platform.linuxfoundation.org/agreements/tla.pdf) and the [TLA+ Technical Charter](docs/TLA%2B%20Project%20Technical%20Charter.pdf) for more details.

-{{% notice style="accent" title="2024 TLA+ Grant CFP Now Open" icon="bullhorn" %}}
+{{% notice style="accent" title="TLA+ Grant CFP Now Open" icon="bullhorn" %}}
-The 2024 TLA+ Foundation Grant Program is aimed at advancing the state of the art in the TLA+ specification and fostering the experience of using TLA+ in research and industry.
+The TLA+ Foundation Grant Program is aimed at advancing the state of the art in the TLA+ specification and fostering the experience of using TLA+ in research and industry.
 Learn about the [Grant Program and application process](grants/2024-grant-program).
 {{% /notice %}}

 ## The values of the Foundation